-"Less is more" is an important rule for professional communication because it helps ensure that your message is clear, concise, and easy to understand.
+Whether a part of Gen Z or not, "less is more" is an important rule for professional communication because it helps ensure that your message is clear, concise, and easy to understand.
 In today's fast-paced business world, people often have limited time and attention, so it is important to be able to convey your message effectively and efficiently.

 But this is also an important note related to hybrid networking.
 Say LESS online, and rely on speaking for yourself MORE in-person.
 In other words, if someone wants to connecting with you (and they live in the same city, etc) tell them a bit about yourself, a bit about what you do, and then (if you’re comfortable) jump to meeting up with them in-person.
 Suggest a simple coffee shop meet-up.
 The nice thing about in-person interactions is that it’s much, MUCH more clear when you’re saying too much.
 Just pay attention to your listener.
 If they start looking bored, or agitated, or whatever, slow down, finish your point, and that’s that.
 Alternatively, if you’re being interrupted and stopped short, this is a whole different story and can tell you either something about the person you’re interacting with or, possibly, about yourself (a difference only determinable by one's own self).

 But note also that you shouldn't think of in-person meetings as merely an effective way to bowl someone over with your wonderful personality.
 Go into in-person meetings with in the intention of exploring the reality of working with someone.
 See how they make you feel and how you make them feel.
 Go in with good intentions, send out good vibes, and you'll know.